mbredel/thesis-template/README.md

  $ docker run --volume $(pwd):/thesis-template/ mbredel/thesis-template && docker rm $(docker ps -lq)
  ```

-inside the root directory containing the Latex code.
-The command mounts the current directory into the Docker container, runs the "publish" make target, and thus compiles the Latex code into a PDF file.
+inside the root directory containing the LaTeX code.
+The command mounts the current directory into the Docker container, runs the "publish" make target, and thus compiles the LaTeX code into a PDF file.
 Finally, the command removes the container again, as it is not needed anymore.
+You may re-compile the LaTeX code by re-running the "docker run ..." command again.

 ## Known issues
+.
 * The LaTeX template is tested using [TeXLive](https://www.tug.org/texlive/) which is available for Linux and Windows.
   * It has not been tested for [MiKTeX](https://miktex.org/) and [MacTeX](https://www.tug.org/mactex/) yet.
 Any input on these LaTeX distributions is very welcome.
 * The LaTeX template only supports bachelor theses (by default)